 Estimation of awards that will ultimately vest requires judgment for the amounts that will be forfeited due to failure to fulfill service conditions.
 To the extent actual results or updated estimates differ from current estimates, such amounts are recorded as a cumulative adjustment in the period estimates are revised.
 Changes in estimates could affect compensation expense within individual periods.
-If there were to be a 10% change in our stock-based compensation expense for the year, our net earnings would be affected by \$0.3 million for the year ended December 31, 2014.
+If there were to be a 10% change in our stock-based compensation expense for the year, our Net Income from Continuing Operations before (Provision)/Benefit for Income would be affected by \$0.4 million for the year ended December 31, 2015.